 Along with the chain stores of the world’s popular brands, Finland is famous for the manufacturing of high-quality winter clothes and shoes, ski gear, home textile, and accessories.

 The prices, as well as the quality of the clothes, are high but it is worth buying.

 You can go shopping in the malls or order the goods of your interest online.

 RENT PER MONTH

-In Finland, you can find the announcements about the accommodation rent in the weekly newspapers and in the banks.
+In Finland, you can find announcements about accommodation rent in the weekly newspapers and in the banks.

-Many people are used to looking for the apartments on the web, where the largest lists of flats are owned by the agent firms.
+Many people are used to looking for apartments on the web, where the largest lists of flats are owned by agent firms.